 A first DUI arrest in 10 years carries a minimum of 24 hours in jail.
 The best course of action is to consult with an experience DUI lawyer.
 There are two pieces to a DUI arrest in Georgia that must be analyzed.
 First, the criminal component.
 The criminal case can be broken into four parts.
 The...Read more »

 In Georgia, you don't get a 10 day letter, rather you have to send a letter requesting a hearing within 10 business days of your Georgia DUI arrest.
-If you do not send a 10 day letter requesting a hearing after your DUI arrest, your Georgia Driver's License or privilege to drive on the highways of...Read more »
+If you do not send a 10 day letter requesting a hearing after your DUI arrest, your Georgia Driver's License or privilege to drive on the...Read more »

 There are a million ways to get a DUI reduced to reckless driving.
 The trick is finding the facts in your case that will convince the prosecutor handling your case to offer a plea to reckless driving.
 An example could be a questionably legal traffic stop.
 Another example might be a video which...Read more »